-Coquitlam’s traditional Remembrance Day ceremony and parade, hosted by the Coquitlam Royal Canadian Legion Branch 263 – will be held on Nov.
-11 and is open to the public for those wishing to pay respects.
-The parade will begin at Como Lake Middle School at approximately 10:15 a.m. and will continue with a ceremony at the Blue Mountain Park Cenotaph starting at approximately 10:30 a.m.
+Coquitlam’s traditional Remembrance Day ceremony and parade, hosted by the Coquitlam Royal Canadian Legion Branch 263, will be held on November 11 at 11 a.m. and anyone wishing to pay their respects is welcome.
+The parade will begin at Como Lake Middle School (1121 King Albert Avenue) at approximately 10:15 a.m. and will continue with a ceremony at the Blue Mountain Park Cenotaph (975 King Albert Street) starting at approximately 10:30 a.m.

 Honouring Veterans in Meaningful Ways

 Residents are encouraged to show their respect for veterans who have served our nation in times of war and military conflict.
 The Park Spark Coquitlam Remembers program provides a variety of ways for the community to recognize their achievements and sacrifices :

 Poppy Painting and Messages of Remembrance along Veteran's Way: Stop by Blue Mountain Park (975 King Albert Avenue) to paint a large poppy on the grass along Veteran’s Way as part of a temporary display.
 While you are there, write a message of remembrance and tie it to a tree with yellow ribbon.
 The messages are kept on the trees until November 18 at which point they will be transcribed and forwarded to Canadian veteran groups.
 Participation takes place daily starting on Sunday, November 5 until Thursday, November 9 from noon to 4:30 p.m.

 Poppy Painting at Spirit Square: Join us at Spirit Square on Burlington Drive, across the street from Coquitlam City Hall, on Thursday, November 9 from 9:30 – 11:30 a.m. to add your painted poppy to the temporary outdoor display.